umarhassan-mitodl/7.341-spring-2018/content/pages/readings.md

 {{< tdopen >}}

-Rao, Srinivas, Stella Hu, et al. "{{% resource_link "ab385987-c12f-4377-8046-d87863008761" "Toward a Live Microbial Microbicide for HIV: Commensal Bacteria Secreting an HIV Fusion Inhibitor Peptide" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 102, no. 34 (2005): 11993–8.
+Rao, Srinivas, Stella Hu, et al. "[Toward a Live Microbial Microbicide for HIV: Commensal Bacteria Secreting an HIV Fusion Inhibitor Peptide](http://doi.org/10.1073/pnas.0504881102)." _Proceedings of the National Academy of Sciences of the United States of America_ 102, no. 34 (2005): 11993–8.

-Blanquet, Stéphanie, Richard Antonelli, et al. "{{% resource_link "0e9cd5e4-d5ab-4c19-9da9-2cf69bf4eb2e" "Living Recombinant _Saccharomyces Cerevisiae_ Secreting Proteins or Peptides as a New Drug Delivery System in the Gut" %}}." _Journal of Biotechnology_ 110, no. 1 (2004): 37–49.
+Blanquet, Stéphanie, Richard Antonelli, et al. "[Living Recombinant _Saccharomyces Cerevisiae_ Secreting Proteins or Peptides as a New Drug Delivery System in the Gut](http://doi.org/10.1016/j.jbiotec.2004.01.012)." _Journal of Biotechnology_ 110, no. 1 (2004): 37–49.

 {{< tdclose >}}